bh717/python-backend/README.md

 ### Tools & Prerequisites

 The following tools are required for setting up the site.
 Ensure you are using the latest version or at least the minimum version mentioned below.
+Also, ensure that you have added [your SSH key in your GitLab account settings](https://docs.gitlab.com/ee/ssh/#adding-an-ssh-key-to-your-gitlab-account).

    * [Composer](https://getcomposer.org/download/) - v1.9.0
    * [Docker](https://docs.docker.com/install/) - v19.03.2